Marvin Jones Jr. Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Marvin Jones Jr. Player Prop Bets for NFL Week 6 - Jacksonville vs. Miami

-Oddsmakers have posted plenty of player prop betting options for Sunday's NFL action, including for Marvin Jones Jr., who takes to the field at 9:30 AM ET broadcast on CBS.
-Jones and the Jacksonville Jaguars (0-5) take on the Miami Dolphins (1-4) in Week 6 at Tottenham Hotspur Stadium.
+In advance of placing any prop bet wagers on Marvin Jones Jr. for Sunday's game, which starts at 9:30 AM ET on CBS, here are some insights and stats to consider to make the best bets.
+Jones' Jacksonville Jaguars (0-5) and the Miami Dolphins (1-4) square off in a Week 6 matchup from Tottenham Hotspur Stadium in London, England.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.